Skip to content

 • YAML should start with the ---

 • Define the hosts we wish to run on.
-In this sample we will use localhost
+In this sample we will use our localhost.

-• Use this skeleton for our first playbook
+• Use the following code skeleton for our first playbook:

 # List of hosts